 WARNING!
-Spiral dives with high sink rates expose the pilot and material to very high centrifugal forces - incidents caused by pilots falling unconscious during spiral dives have been recorded.
+Spiral dives with high sink rates expose the pilot and material to very high centrifugal forces - incidents caused by pilots falling unconscious during spiral dives are not unheard of.
 Approach this manoeuvre with caution.
-NEVER fly a spiral dive with Big Ears engaged - this could lead to a catastrophic material failure!
+NEVER fly a spiral dive with BigEars engaged - this could lead to a catastrophic material failure!